gtvj/gtvj.github.io/_posts/2016-11-25-linux-command-line-some-slightly-more-advanced-tips.md

 ### chmod to change permissions {#chmod}

 `chmod` can be used to alter a file’s permissions.
 It can be a little confusion because it provides several forms of command syntax to achieve the same thing.
-These including octal, binary and &#8211; perhaps easiest to grasp &#8211; the mnemonic form.
+These including octal, binary and to perhaps easiest to grasp to the mnemonic form.
 For users the mnemonic forms are: `u` for user, `g` for group, `o` for other, `a` for all.
 For permissions it's: `r` for read, `w` for write and `x` for execute

 For example: